Jan Koum: Career

 By the age of 18, Koum had become interested in computer programming.
 He enrolled at San Jose State University and simultaneously worked at Ernst & Young as a security tester.
+In 1997, Koum dropped out of university so that he could work as an infrastructure engineer at Yahoo!.
 He also joined w00w00, a computer security think tank started in 1996, where he met future Napster creators Shawn Fanning and Jordan Ritter.

 In 1997, Koum met Brian Acton while working at Ernst & Young.
 Later that year, he was hired by Yahoo! as an infrastructure engineer.
 He quit school shortly thereafter.
 Over the next nine years, Koum and Acton worked at Yahoo! together.
 In September 2007, they left and took a year off, traveling around South America and playing ultimate frisbee.
 Both applied to work at Facebook but were rejected.

 In January 2009, Koum bought an iPhone and realized that the then seven-month-old App Store was about to spawn a whole new industry of apps.
 He visited his friend Alex Fishman, and they talked for hours about Koum's idea for an app.
 Koum almost immediately chose the name WhatsApp because it sounded like "what's up".
 A week later, on his 33rd birthday, he incorporated WhatsApp Inc. in California.

 WhatsApp was initially unpopular, but its fortunes began to turn after Apple added push notification ability to apps in June 2009.
-Koum changed WhatsApp to "ping" users when they received a message, and soon afterward he and Fishman's Russian friends in the area began to use WhatsApp as a messaging tool, in place of SMS.
+Koum changed WhatsApp to "ping" users when they received a message, and soon afterward he and Fishman's Russian-speaking friends in the area began to use WhatsApp as a messaging tool, in place of SMS.
 The app gained a large user base, and Koum convinced Acton, then unemployed, to join the company.
 Koum granted Acton co-founder status after Acton managed to bring in $250,000 in seed funding.

 On February 9, 2014, Zuckerberg asked Koum to have dinner at his home, and formally proposed Koum a deal to join the Facebook board.
 Ten days later Facebook announced that it was acquiring WhatsApp for US$19 billion.
 Over the first half of 2016, Koum sold more than $2.4 billion worth of Facebook stock, which was about half of his total holdings.

 In April 2018, Koum announced that he was leaving WhatsApp and stepping down from Facebook's board of directors due to disputes with Facebook.
 It was originally thought that by leaving he was forfeiting his unvested stock, worth almost $1 billion.
 However, several months later it was discovered that he was still formally employed by Facebook, earning a reported $450 million in stock from the company through a method called "rest and vest".